 If the concept of party self-determination extends to the relationship between the parties, this passage and the earlier passage by Field and Crowe seem to reveal a contradiction at the heart of the concept of party self-determination.
 On the one hand, it is the agreement of the parties on how to resolve their dispute that constitutes party self-determination, defines the process of mediation, distinguishes it from other dispute resolution processes, ensures substantive fairness, provides a principled foundation for the legitimacy of the mediation process and forms the basis of an entire system of mediation ethics.
 Yet, on the other hand, it is said that the presence of a power imbalance may lead the parties to agree on an outcome that is not substantively fair and does not safeguard the party self-determination of the weaker party.
 It is noted that the emphasis has shifted away from the process by which and the fact that the parties reached agreement, to consideration of the content of the agreement.
-The contradiction that arises is that, although party self-
+The contradiction that arises is that, although party selfdetermination is defined and achieved by the parties reaching agreement, it seems that, sometimes, despite the parties reaching agreement, party self-determination is not achieved.
+Failure to achieve party self-determination occurs when mediation results in "outcomes that are not substantively fair but are consented to."

-&lt;sup>8 Susan Douglas, "Neutrality, Self-Determination, Fairness and Differing Models of Mediation", n 2, 38.
+8 Susan Douglas, "Neutrality, Self-Determination, Fairness and Differing Models of Mediation", n 2, 38.

-&lt;sup>9 Boulle and Field argue that at that consensuality as to outcome is a "key element" of party self-determination, that this requires full equality of bargaining power but that, in practice, there are few mediations where full equality exists.
+9 Boulle and Field argue that at that consensuality as to outcome is a "key element" of party self-determination, that this requires full equality of bargaining power but that, in practice, there are few mediations where full equality exists.
 This seems to constitute a recognition that in practice, as between parties in dispute, party self-determination is a concept without significant content.